jodadoj/fullstack-interview-task/README.md

 NOTE: this branch was made after submission for the sake of completion and to play around with Ramda js.

-Chnages that were made:
+Changes that were made:

-Decoupled the server start/listening from requests for testing Added logging
+- Decoupled the server start/listening from requests for testing

+- Added logging

-Started using Ramda to manipulate data and requests Removed the second loop and generally tried to clean up logic Added error testing, cleaned up arrange, act, assert blocks and removed unnecessary private data Removed unnecessary body-parser dependency
+- Started using Ramda to manipulate data and requests

+- Removed the second loop and generally tried to clean up logic

+- Added error testing, cleaned up arrange, act, assert blocks and removed unnecessary private data

+- Removed unnecessary body-parser dependency

-Uninstalled jest and reworked API testing to use mocha and chai
+- Uninstalled jest and reworked API testing to use mocha and chai

 ---